michaeljclark/glyph/README.md

   and adds constants from (pc,ib).
 - `pin` _(pack-indirect)_ packs two absolute addresses as relative displacements from (pc,ib).
-- link register contains packed i32x2 relative displacement to function entry.
+- `ret` requires a relocation due to the use of relative link addresses.

 ## opcodes